Juized/raspiblitz/WORKSHOP.md

 ## Waiting Time

 After the lightning wallet setup you have the longest waiting time during the workshop - around 30min when you have a presynced ready-2-go or up to 1 hour in the other scenarios.
 Its he time when the node is syncing up the blockchain and LND is scanning.
-If you see somebodies blockchain progress under 97% something is wrong - possibly the HDD was not correctly preparred or blockchain is way to old to finish during workshop time.
+If you see someones blockchain progress under 97% something is wrong - possibly the HDD was not correctly preparred or blockchain is way to old to finish during workshop time.

 Use this time for a more in-depth educational segment on lightning in general.
 Also this time can be used to demo with one RaspiBlitz that is already on clean-setup (you prepared before the workshop) how the funding, setting up channels and the other features of the RaspiBlitz work.
 That way people see what are the next steps once their node is ready and even if your workshop time is over by then they can know the next steps to do at home.